Nice Ride. Spiking ridership with the help of an enemy.

 The stunts have led to millions of dollars worth of media coverage.

-The harsh winter of 2013-14 introduced North America to the "Polar Vortex", which in turn provided Nice Ride with the perfect springboard for a cathartic launch of the new summer.
+The harsh Minnesota winters have introduced North America to the term "Polar Vortex", which in turn provided Nice Ride with the perfect springboard for a cathartic launch of the new summer.

 Posters encourage frostbitten citizens to get out there and thaw.